Product marketing KPIs can save you from flying blind

 Acquisition stage KPIs

-• This stage focuses on converting browsers into believers.
+- This stage focuses on converting browsers into believers.
 Here are some KPIs that help you measure this – the number of leads generated, landing page conversion rate, and form completion rates for gated content.
+By leveraging gated content on WordPress, you can effectively capture leads and track conversions, providing valuable insights into user engagement and interest.

 Activation stage KPIs